justquick/django-activity-stream/docs/source/data.rst

   Multiple implementations of the JSONField are supported, depending on which packages are installed:

   - The default and preferred implementation is used by installing **both** `django-jsonfield <https://bitbucket.org/schinckel/django-jsonfield/>`_ and `django-jsonfield-compat <https://github.com/kbussell/django-jsonfield-compat>`_.
 This is also allowing to use Django's native JSONField as described above.

   - Alternatively you can install **only** `django-mysql <https://github.com/adamchainz/django-mysql>`_ (*requires MySQL 5.7+*) to use its JSONField.
 Make sure the packages above are **not installed**, as they would be preferred.
-This can be useful when you are using it already and want to use the same field for actstream.
+This can be useful when you are using django-mysql already and want to use the same field for actstream.

 You can send the custom data as extra keyword arguments to the ``action`` signal.